microsoft/JARVIS/README.md

 ## Citation
 If you find this work useful in your method, you can cite the paper as below:

+    @inproceedings{shen2023hugginggpt,
+      author = {Shen, Yongliang and Song, Kaitao and Tan, Xu and Li, Dongsheng and Lu, Weiming and Zhuang, Yueting}, booktitle = {Advances in Neural Information Processing Systems}, title = {HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in HuggingFace}, year = {2023}
+    }

+>
     @article{shen2023taskbench,
       title   = {TaskBench: Benchmarking Large Language Models for Task Automation}, author  = {Shen, Yongliang and Song, Kaitao and Tan, Xu and Zhang, Wenqi and Ren, Kan and Yuan, Siyu and Lu, Weiming and Li, Dongsheng and Zhuang, Yueting},